Delay-minimizing capacity allocation in an infinite server queueing system: Geometric service-rate series

 \section{Geometric service-rate series}

-A very natural capacity allocation to consider is using a simple geometric series determined by a single parameter.
-This is especially called for in light of Proposition \ref{prop:equivalence} that established that if $\ell<1$ and the service-rate series decay slower than a geometric series with rate $\ell$ then the expected delay is finite.
-Moreover, such service-rate series satisfy properties that will be useful for dealing with the capacity allocation problem.
+A very natural capacity allocation to consider is using a simple geometric sequence determined by a single parameter.
+This is especially called for in light of Proposition \ref{prop:equivalence} that established that if $\ell<1$ and the service-rate sequence decays slower than a geometric sequence with rate $\ell$ then the expected delay is finite.
+Moreover, such service-rate sequences satisfy properties that will be useful for dealing with the capacity allocation problem.
 Namely, the stability and finite delay conditions have a simple form and the tail of the optimal solution is indeed approximately geometric under some invariance conditions which will be elaborated.

-Suppose that the service-rate series is determined by a single parameter representing the service capacity allocated to the first server.
-If we assume without loss of generality that $\mu=1$ (and then $\rho=\lambda$), then the class of such service-rate series is
+Suppose that the service-rate sequence is determined by a single parameter representing the service capacity allocated to the first server.
+If we assume without loss of generality that $\mu=1$ (and then $\rho=\lambda$), then the class of such service-rate sequence is

 In this formulation, the single parameter is the service allocation of the first server, $\mu_1=\alpha$.

 For any $\{\mu_n\}\in\mathcal{M}_{g}$ we have that $\sum_{i=n+1}^\infty\mu_i=(1-\alpha)^n$, and therefore the feasibility condition \eqref{eq:stability} is simply